Home โ€ข Recipes โ€ข Christmas

 Gingerbread Cupcakes

-These cupcakes are especially cute when topped with mini gingerbread men biscuits (I used McVitie’s Mini Gingerbread Men but Organix Goodies Mini Gingerbread Men are great too).
-Alternatively if you fancy something a little less cutesy then some crumbled ginger snaps is a great alternative topping and they give the cupcakes a bit of crunch.
+These cupcakes are adorable when topped with mini gingerbread men biscuits (I used McVitie’s Mini Gingerbread Men, but Organix Goodies Mini Gingerbread Men are great too).
+Alternatively, if you fancy something a little less cutesy, then some crumbled ginger snaps are an excellent alternative topping, and they give the cupcakes a bit of crunch.

 Gingerbread Cupcakes